gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 For each DTLS connection, there are certain crypto state infomration that needs to be handled thread safe to avoid nonce re-use and correct replay protection.
-This arises as the key materials for epoch 2 and higher are shared between the DTLS chunk and the DTLS handshake parts.
+This arises as the key materials for DTLS epoch=3 and higher are shared between the DTLS chunk and the DTLS handshake parts.

 This issue is primarily for implementations of SCTP implementation